 Figure 4 shows that the SA mode is observed at approximately the same values of A_x/D and U_r/f^ for both the 1- and 2-DOF cylinders.
-The vorticity fields measured in both cases can be compared to identify the effects of the transverse cylinder motion on the vortex-formation process.
+The vorticity fields measured in both cases can be compared, allowing the effects of the transverse cylinder motion on the vortex formation process to be identified.

 Two sets of PIV measurements acquired at $U_r/f^ \approx 2.9$ for a single- and 2-DOF cylinder were compared.
-Some details of these measurements are summarised in Table 4.
-The velocity fields and cylinder displacement signals were phase-averaged for both cases, as described in Section 2.
+Some details of these measurements are summarised in table 4.
+The velocity fields and cylinder displacement signals were phase-averaged for both cases, as described in § 2.
 The resulting vorticity fields at four phases are shown in figure 8(a-d) for the 1-DOF case, along with the corresponding streamwise displacement signal in figure 8(e).
-The vortex-shedding cycle associated with the SA wake mode has been
+The vortex-shedding cycle associated with the SA wake mode has been described in detail elsewhere (CB-1), and therefore only a brief summary is provided here.